kc1212/vgs/README.md

 ## Architecture
 ### User
-* The user submits jobs to either GS or RM (RPC or REST?).
+* The user submits jobs to either GS or RM.
 * The request should fail if the job is not accepted so that the user can try again.

 ### Grid Scheduler (GS)